-- 1. being protected from exploitative labour practices. - 2. not be required or permitted to perform work or provide services that - 3. are inappropriate for a person of that child's age; or - 4.
+- 3. are inappropriate for a person of that child's age; or - 4.
 This places at risk the child's well-being, education, physical or mental health, or spiritual, moral, or social development and the Basic Conditions of Employment Act, Chapter six, Section 43, "Prohibition of employment of children."

 Before resorting to the use of child labour, due consideration must be given to the child's constitutional rights.
 Where work is being performed which is not prohibited in terms of the constitution, then such work must be conducted in terms of the OHS Act "Regulations on Hazardous Work by Children in South Africa" with emphasis on paragraph 2: Purpose and Interpretation.
-Eskom does not condone the use of child labour and, therefore, all effort must be exercised, and child labour should not be used.
+Kusile Power Station does not condone the use of child labour and, therefore, all effort must be exercised, and child labour should not be used.

-3.2.3 OHS Act
+3.3.3 OHS Act